Configure custom hosted cashier properties

-This topic describes how to use and configure custom cashier properties.
-For information on how to use hosted cashiers, see Cashier.
+This topic describes how to use and configure custom deposit properties.
+For information on how to use hosted deposit forms, see Deposits.

-Use custom cashier properties to obtain more information from the customer when using a hosted cashier.
+Use custom deposit properties to obtain more information from the customer when using a hosted deposit.
 Rebilly accepts custom fields that are provided in a JSON file with structures that are compliant with the JSON schema draft 4, 6, and 7.

-Hosted cashiers render custom properties as form inputs that follow JSONForms rules.
+Hosted deposits render custom properties as form inputs that follow JSONForms rules.
 For more information, see the JSONForms documentation.

 The following are examples of how to use custom fields: